rolypolytoy/picht/README.md

 system.tracer.set_ion('Na', charge_state=1)
 ```

 You can use the chemical symbol of any element, and use negative charge_state values to represent ions with a negative charge.
 If you don't include this, by default, it assumes it's an electron.
-This allows you to simulate the dynamics of ions as well, and significantly increases the utility of this package.

-## Why Did You Make This?

-There are very few ways to simulate electron optics that are open-source, easy to use out of the box, and powerful.